Through My Window (film): Plot

 She realizes that she has left her locket at his place so she goes back to get it.
 She ends up staying the night but in the morning he again dismisses her and makes her leave.
-Raquel’s friends, Daniela and Yoshi bring her to a party to help her take her mind off of Ares where she gets drunk.
+Raquel's friends, Daniela and Yoshi bring her to a party to help her take her mind off of Ares where she gets drunk.
 Ares sees her in the street in a vulnerable position and takes her to her house.
-Ares admits that he has been pushing her away as she makes him feel things and how his father has already set a path for him which he has follow.
-A path that doesn’t involve falling for any girl.
+Ares admits that he has been pushing her away as she makes him feel things and how his father has already set a path for him which he has to follow.
+A path that doesn't involve falling for any girl.
 Ares tells Raquel that he genuinely does care about her and asks her to give him another chance.

 Everything seems to be going well this time.
 But that is until Ares takes Raquel to a family party to prove a point to his father.
 There, Raquel feels humiliated when she sees her mother working as a waiter.

 Raquel has a heartfelt conversation with her mother where she tells her not to follow in the footsteps of her father.
 Her father was a great writer but he never had the courage to publish his novel.
 She encourages her to cut all the drama and just tell Ares how she really feels about him.

-Raquel goes to Ares’s place to tell him just that but isn’t allowed into the house as everyone in his family feels that she is a distraction that will stop him from attaining his goals.
-Ares disobeys everyone and runs to the prom where he is shunned by Yoshi for breaking Raquel’s heart so many times.
+Raquel goes to Ares's place to tell him just that but isn't allowed into the house as everyone in his family feels that she is a distraction that will stop him from attaining his goals.
+Ares disobeys everyone and runs to the prom where he is shunned by Yoshi for breaking Raquel's heart so many times.

-Yoshi is furious and doesn’t let Ares speak to Raquel.
+Yoshi is furious and doesn't let Ares speak to Raquel.
 They exchange words that lead to a fight where Yoshi pushes Ares into a partially empty pool, spilling chlorine into as he turns away.

-Raquel visits him at the hospital and stays by his side the whole time until he completely recovers.
-After the scare, Ares’s family lets him do what he wants.
+Raquel takes him to the hospital and stays by his side the whole time until he completely recovers.
+After the scare, Ares's family lets him do what he wants.
 So, he decided to study medicine in Stockholm.

-On the airport, Ares confesses that he had purposefully broken their Wi-Fi so that he could talk to her.
+At the airport, Ares confesses that he had purposefully broken their Wi-Fi so that he could talk to her.

-Raquel is finally brave enough to tell her story, so four months later she publishes her book called ‘Through My Window’.
+Raquel is finally brave enough to tell her story, so four months later she publishes her book called 'Through My Window'.

 The end credits roll as we see Ares climb up her window to surprise her.